 As you can see, longer content does perform much better when it comes to becoming shared socially.

-Here’s an example from our very own YEAH!
+Here’s an example below from our very own YEAH!
 Local blog.

 You can view it here in its entirety: